 The technology is relatively new and infers temperature from a portion of the thermal radiation emitted by the object being measured.
 These trackers are sometimes referred to as laser thermometers, as a laser is used to help aim the thermometer.

-In addition to smart thermometers, there are a number of other devices you can use to monitor the temperature of your baby.
+In addition to smart thermometers, there are a number of other multi-functional devices you can use to monitor the temperature of your baby.

 Up to five family members can have profiles within the app.
 In addition to tracking temperature and symptoms, you can enter comments, and medications in any user profile.
 This helps you see if the treatment is effective and allows you to maintain a log to share with a doctor.

 The thermometer is dust proof, drop proof and dirt proof.
-In terms of battery life, this is one less smart gadget you will need to recharge as it comes with a replaceable coin cell battery.
+In terms of battery life, this is one less smart gadget you will need to recharge as it comes with a long lasting replaceable coin cell battery.

 Kinsa tracks fever readings, symptoms, diagnoses and medications for each family member so you don’t have to, and offers real-time guidance to help you decide what to do next.
 It is slightly different from other devices covered in this article, in that there is contact with the skin.